MooersLab/writingLogTemplate/README.md

 This is why we use one document per writing project; this document is a key part of how we progress on 2-5 writing projects in a given week.

 The writing diaries of others also have little to no support for metadata and metacognition about the writing project.
-We think having an external document for storing metadata about a writing project and thinking about that metadata is very useful.
+We think an external document for storing metadata about a writing project and thinking about that metadata enhances the focus on the paper's content.
-We have found that the more time we spend on the metacognition about the writing project outside of the manuscript, the more effective our time is when working inside that manuscript because our efforts are more focused and directed.
+We have found that the more time we spend on metacognition about the writing project outside of the manuscript, the more effective our time is when working inside that manuscript because our efforts are more focused and directed.
 We have been struck by the diversity and extent of metacognitive activities associated with a specific writing project.
-The writing log is a place for documenting these vital activities
+The writing log is a place for documenting these vital activities.
+This record is a valuable resource for documenting decisions made about the current paper and for stimulating ideas for new manuscripts.

 This enhanced writing log is also a tool that eases re-engagement in an interrupted writing project.
 It is like a master thinking document or a second brain for a writing project.